AnggaR96s/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?